7368697661/7368697661.github.io/content/Book of October/5-sacrifice-your-appeal-to-authority.md

 ---
-title: Sacrifice your Appeal to Authority
+title: "Sacrifice your Appeal to Authority"
 tags:
 - boo
 ---